nens/threedi-docs/source/d_building_w_modeller_interface.rst

 #.
 Open the Modeller Interface
 #.
 Activate the plugin
 #.
 Choose your default folder
 #.
-Click on the 'BUILD' button
-#.
-Click on the 'New schematisation' button
+Click on the 'New' button
 #.
 Fill in your credentials to login
 #.
 Choose a name (obligatory) and tags (optional)
 #.
 If you have rights to more than one organisation, choose the desired organisation